skjolber/async-stax-utils/README.md

 InputStream dis = new DelegateOutputStream(in, streamProcessor, callback);
 ```

 and pass the wrappers up/down your processing pipe.
+The default `StreamProcessor` for XML is `DefaultXMLStreamProcessor` which
+just parses XML events until the current buffer is exhausted.

 ## Filters
 Filtering is performed via the `XMLStreamFilter` interface, which consists of a single method